AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

-AMT New York Central Extruded Aluminum 'O' gauge Passenger Cars
+AMT New York Central Extruded Aluminum 'O' gauge Streamlined Passenger Cars

 AMT also made HO gauge streamlined passenger cars.
-These models were a 4-door Baggage,
+These models were a #H-008 4-door Baggage,

-in kit form or, for a dollar more, already assembled.
+in kit form, or for a dollar more, fully assembled.
 Like the 'O' gauge products, they had one piece extruded

 aluminum bodies, however these cars used die-cast ends, floors and trucks.
 Each car had two metal light sockets

 cast into the floor.
 The trucks were insulated from the metal floor by plastic grommets.
 An 18 inch radius curve